neondatabase/website/content/docs/functions/json_each.md

 FROM user_data, json_each(user_data.profile);
 ```

-Here, we're joining each row in the `user_data` table with the output of `json_each` for it.

-The query returns the following results:
+This query returns the following results:

 ```text
 | id  | key      | value                   |